makhowastaken/AGB_LIPO/README.md

 # AGB_LIPO

+THESE STILL REQUIRE MORE TWEAKS BEFORE THEY WORK PROPERLY!
+Please do not make one if you are not afraid of having to modify the board to get it to work.
+See the video linked down below for more information.

 LiPo adapter for Game Boy Advance.
 Same concept as my AGS adapters: https://github.com/makhowastaken/AGS_LIPO

 * Uses these battery terminals: https://il.farnell.com/keystone/5330/battery-contact-aaa-aaaa-n-12v/dp/1888418